This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Transient Ischemic Attack

-WHAT YOU SHOULD KNOW:
+WHAT YOU NEED TO KNOW:

-Contact your primary healthcare provider or neurologist if:
+Call your doctor or neurologist if:

-- Your blood pressure is higher or lower than you were told it should be.
+- Your blood pressure or blood sugar level is higher or lower than you were told it should be.

 - You have questions or concerns about your condition or care.